cytomine/cytomine/CONTRIBUTING.md

 If you are not familiar with forks, take a moment to read GitHub's [Fork a repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) guide.

+## Start contributing

+We label issues that are suitable for first-time contributors as `good first issue`.
+These typically do not require extensive experience with Cytomine or familiarity with the codebase.

+You do not need our permission to start working on an issue labeled as suitable for community contribution.
+However, it's a good idea to indicate in the **issue** itself that you are working on it to avoid duplicate efforts.

+:warning: Please do not open pull requests for new features without prior discussion.

 ## Setup the development environment

 ### Prerequisites